joestubbs/coe379l-fa25/docs/unit03/neural_networks.rst

 Step 3: Compile the Model and Check Model Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The next step is to compile the model using the ``compile`` method.
 With compile, you can configure the model for training.
 The ``model.compile`` function accepts a number of arguments.
-We being by introducing the following important arguments.
+We begin by introducing the following important arguments.
 For a complete list, see the Keras documentation for compile `here <https://www.tensorflow.org/api_docs/python/tf/keras/Model#compile>`_.

 ``optimizer``: This parameter specifies the optimizer to use during training.
-Optimizers are algorithms or methods are used to update the parameters of the neural network during training to minimize the loss function.
+Optimizers are algorithms or methods that are used to update the parameters of the neural network during training to minimize the loss function.
 Examples: ``adam``, ``rmsprop``, ``sgd``.
 At a high level, these different options trade convergence speed for computational resources required.
 Commonly, ``adam`` is often considered the best choice, at least to start with.